LuminetteBourgeons/clifter_highway/README.md

 ![ebv1](output/highway.gif)

-**merge**
+**Merge**

-in this task, the ego vehicle starts on a main highway but soon approaches a road junction with incoming vehicles on the access ramp. the agent's objectiove is now to maintain a higha speed while making room for the vehicles so that the can safety merge in the traffic.
+In this task, the ego vehicle approaches a junction with incoming vehicles on the access ramp.
+The agent's objective is now to maintain a high speed while leaving some space for other vehicles so that the ego vehicle can safely merge in the traffic.

 ```python
 environ = gym.make("merge-v0)